-• "Adjusted income from continuing operations" is defined as income from continuing operations attributable to ITT Inc. adjusted to exclude special items that include, but are not limited to, restructuring, severance, certain asset impairment charges, certain acquisition-related impacts, income tax settlements or adjustments, unusual or infrequent items and, for 2021, asbestos-related impacts.
+"Adjusted income from continuing operations" is defined as income from continuing operations attributable to ITT Inc. adjusted to exclude special items that include, but are not limited to, restructuring, severance, certain asset impairment charges, certain acquisition-related impacts, income tax settlements or adjustments, unusual or infrequent items and, for 2021, asbestos-related impacts.
 Special items represent charges or credits, on an after-tax basis, that impact current results, which management views as unrelated to the Company's ongoing operations and performance.
 The after-tax basis of each special item is determined using the jurisdictional tax rate of where the expense or benefit occurred.
-"Adjusted income from continuing operations per diluted share" (Adjusted EPS) is defined as adjusted income from continuing operations and adjusted EPS are useful to investors and other users of our financial statements in evaluating ongoing operating performance in relation to our competitors.
+"Adjusted income from continuing operations per diluted share" (Adjusted EPS) is defined as adjusted income from continuing operations divided by diluted weighted average common shares outstanding.
+We believe that adjusted income from continuing operations and adjusted EPS are useful to investors and other users of our financial statements in evaluating ongoing operating profitability, as well as in evaluating operating performance in relation to our competitors.